sarahob96/spaceman/README.md

 * A special mention to my mentor, Narender Singh who gave me great feedback and advice for the project.
 * Thanks to my family who played the game multiple times and gave me helpful user feedback.
+* Thanks to Scott and Ed at the code Institute for help with a few deployment issues I had.